stat385uiuc/su2017/content/syllabus.md

 solutions should be prepared yourself.
 All code should be typed yourself, **not** copy and pasted.
 (Except for code provided in class or in the textbook.)

+# Accessibility

+To obtain disability-related academic adjustments and/or auxiliary aids, students with disabilities must contact the course instructor and the Disability Resources and Educational Services (DRES) as soon as possible.
+To contact DRES, you may visit 1207 S. Oak St., Champaign, call 333-4603, e-mail
+<disability@illinois.edu> or go to the [DRES website](http://disability.illinois.edu/).
+If you are concerned you have a disability-related condition that is impacting your academic progress, there are academic screening appointments available on campus that can help diagnosis a previously undiagnosed disability by visiting the DRES website and selecting "Sign-Up for an Academic Screening" at the bottom of the page.

 # Changes